Milliman-PRM/Milliman-Access-Portal/Notes/System Architecture.md

 ### Web Application firewall

 The Web Application Firewall feature of the Application Gateway guards our infrastructure against common types of attacks and vulnerabilities, as defined by the [OWASP 3.0 Core Rule Set](https://coreruleset.org/).
 All end-user traffic to MAP and QlikView Server will flow through the WAF/AG.

+Due to the unique nature of our application (particularly in uploading QlikView content) some rules may need to be disabled.
+At this time, the following rules have been disabled because they interfere with user-facing functionality in some way.
+These rules have been disabled only for the web server's gateway,  unless otherwise noted.

+* #942450 SQL Hex Encoding Identified
+* #942440 SQL Comment Sequence Detected

 ### Azure Security Center